Scalr/terraform-provider-scalr/website/docs/d/workspace_ids.html.markdown

   Get information on workspace IDs.
 ---

-# Data Source: scalr_workspace_ids
+# scalr_workspace_ids

-Use this data source to get a map of workspace IDs.
+Obtain a map of workspace IDs based on the names provided.
+Wildcards are accepted.

 ## Example Usage